mth/yeti/doc/reference.rst

     ClassField  = ("var" Space+)? !End Id SP (!End BindArg SP)* "=" !OpChar CExpression;

-A class field is a binding inside the class scope that redefines the class scope for all class methods and subsequent fields.
+A class field is a binding inside the class scope, that redefines the class scope for all class methods and subsequent fields.
 A value from evaluation of the `CExpression <Expression_>`_ is bound to the given identifier (Id), and a new scope containing the field binding will be the new class scope.